rkuma183/wilsonmar.github.io/_posts/2016-03-11-scala-ecosystem.md

 ## What Is Scala?

 The name Scala is a portmanteau of "scalable" and "language".
+Thus, the emphasis on stateless and non-blocking features in the language.

 The official repository is at
 <a target="_blank" href="https://github.com/scala/scala">